MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### Agreement request expiration period
 We know that you have various ways to send agreement requests to you customer, such as from your website, through customer self-service portals, by email, printed as a QR on paper invoices, and while chatting on the phone.
 Some of these scenarios require that the agreement request is valid for very long time, like when it's sent by email or printed as a QR on a paper invoice.
 After launch, we will reduce the agreement signing period to maximum 5 minutes.

-**Recommendation:** If you want to give more than 5 minutes for your customer to sign the agreement, we recommend that you create a middle layer of communication on your private infrastructure.
+:star: **Recommendation:** If you want to give more than 5 minutes for your customer to sign the agreement, we recommend that you create a middle layer of communication on your private infrastructure.
 This means that when the user initiates agreement signing from your email or scans the QR on paper invoice, they should be redirected to your environment.
 At that moment, you can create the agreement request in Vipps MobilePay and redirect the customer to us.
 You will be in control of a bigger part of the agreement signing flow, providing more flexibility for you to manage the process.
 In addition, you will have no need to send us all potential agreement requests, even if they will never be initiated by the customer.
 This means less data send to us, and less GDPR related questions (wink)

 ⚙️ Tech: API endpoint: `POST:/api/providers/{providerId}/agreements`